Toggle navigation OptaPlanner logo

 For almost two decades, A.I. was a dirty word.
 To understand why, we need to go back to 1982, when Japan decided to invest massively in the fifth generation computer, an Artificial Intelligence platform which would leapfrog the existing computers of the time and break IBM’s monopoly.
 In a reaction, other countries funded similar projects.
 Suddenly research money fell out of the sky.
 The 80’s summer of A.I.

 It failed.
 Despite decadent funding for almost 10 years, the fifth generation research had little practical use to show for.
-Some of the research was ahead of its time: lacking big data, smart phones and faster computers, it couldn’t work yet.
+Some of the research was ahead of its time: lacking big data, smartphones and faster computers, it couldn’t work yet.
 Other research was completely useless.

 In the aftermath of that failure, in the 90’s and early 2000’s, the term A.I. was tainted.
 A.I. didn’t work.
 Developers quickly stopped branding their technologies as such.
 Constraint solvers strengthened their Operations Research affiliation.
 Search engines acted as if they’re a simple dictionary lookup.
 Rule engines focused on decision tables.
 They all avoided mentioning their A.I. affiliation.
 Except for neural nets.